PeterShinners/comp/design/function.md

 ## Lazy Functions and Deferred Execution

 Functions can define lazy structures using `[]` brackets instead of `{}`.
-These create generators where fields compute on demand.
-Once computed, values are cached, making lazy structures eventually behave like regular structures.
-This enables efficient partial evaluation and infinite structures.
+These create generators where fields compute on-demand—perfect for expensive operations or infinite sequences.
+Once computed, values are cached, so lazy structures eventually behave like regular ones.

+This solves the common problem of expensive calculations in objects: do you compute everything upfront (slow startup) or compute on-demand every time (slow access)?
+Lazy structures give you the best of both worlds.

 ```comp
 !func |infinite-sequence ^{start ~num step ~num} = [